 These Skillet-Roasted Chili Carrots by Wicked Healthy have got it all going on – and they’re easy to make.
 After rubbing the carrots with sesame oil, they are tossed in a smoky, fiery blend of salt and spices and then seared in the hot skillet.
 In the end, these carrots are sweet, tender, and dangerously addictive.

 It takes about 5 minutes to prepare this Super Simple Potato Curry by Jennifer Harmon and then you just have to wait 20 minutes for it all to get hot and the potatoes to get soft.
 You cut the potatoes and then dump everything in a large saucepan and simmer.
 Not quite as simple as throwing a pizza in the oven, but pretty damn close.
 This recipe is also extremely cheap to make and can feed the masses.
 I would double the serving if you have more than 2 or 3 people as I guarantee they will go back for seconds.

 Source: Pumpkin Cobbler

-This Cinnamon Spice Spaghetti Squash Cake by Chrysta Hiser is a game changer, folks!
-If you thought you had nothing left to do with squash, you clearly haven’t tried this cake yet.
-The squash, once baked, is quite sublime and really the only flavor that really shines is the cinnamon and spices.
+This Cinnamon Spice Spaghetti Squash Cake by Chrysta Hiser is a game-changer, folks!
+If you thought you had nothing left to do with squash, you haven’t tried this cake yet.
+The squash, once baked, is quite sublime and the only flavor that shines is the cinnamon and spices.
 It’s such a warming snack cake and is a pretty interesting way to use up some leftover squash.